Knotted Hemming Stitch For Beginners| Step By Step Guide

 How Do I Keep My Stitches Even?

 To maintain consistency, keep each stitch the same length and evenly spaced.
 Practicing on scrap fabric can help refine your technique.
+It’s easy to do on any seam allowance.

 Is The Knotted Hemming Stitch Visible From The Outside?